microsoft/WebTemplateStudio/docs/getting-started-developers.md

 yarn start
 ```

-to begin development.
+to begin development in the browser.
 The client was bootstrapped using [Create-React-App with TypeScript](https://facebook.github.io/create-react-app/docs/adding-typescript).

 ## Creating VSIX Package